ericzhihuang/cs361_microservice_A/README.md

 ## How To Use The Microservice
 1. Download the app.py and test.py files.
 2. Make sure that these files are placed in the root of your directory.
-3. In the test.py file, edit the location to where you want know the weather of.
+3. In the test.py file, edit the location to the location that is desired.
 - In this example, 'San Francisco' was chosen
 4. Open a terminal and navigate to the directory where your Flask application (app.py) is located.
 - In this example, run the command **cd weather_api** since we created the directory weather_api (mkdir weather_api)